link rel tag is added toward the top of the

 Implement preload in WordPress

-Preload is supported by most modern browsers, with the exception of Internet Explorer (Microsoft Edge supports it), Firefox, and Opera Mini.
-Note: Preload is coming to Firefox very soon (MDN web docs, bug 1639607).
+Preload is supported by all modern browsers, with the exception of Internet Explorer (Microsoft Edge supports it) and Opera Mini.
+Note: Preload was added to Firefox in version 85.

 To preload a resource, follow the steps below.